Myka Stauffer: ‘What Adopting My Autistic Son Has Taught Me'

 He’s taught me to ask for help when I need it, and to quit sitting around and sulking.
 He inspired me to join a support group so I didn’t have to walk this walk alone.
 Once you know you have a huge team of people going through the same thing, it all of a sudden doesn’t feel as hard.
 Perhaps most importantly, my son has taught me to love completely and unconditionally, regardless of circumstances and without exceptions.
 Love like there’s no tomorrow!

 We still have some hard days.
 I still seek guidance and ask for help, and sometimes I still break down in tears.
 But the one thing I know for sure is that Huxley doesn’t go a day without being endlessly loved.
 Adoption is love.
 It takes lots of grit, sweat and tears, but it’s so worth it in the end!
 Even if your ending looks different than you had planned, just remember, “different” isn’t a bad thing.

-Myka Stauffer is an Ohio-based mom of four (with a fifth on the way!) and popular YouTube family vlogger.
-She’s known for her championing support of adoption and anti-bullying awareness, and for her honest insights into the ups and downs of parenting.
-Follow her on YouTube and Instagram.
+Myka Stauffer is an Ohio-based mom of four (with a fifth on the way!) and YouTube family vlogger, where she shares the ups and downs of parenting.

 Published April 2019